Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Here’s the deal: Electronic cigarettes are still relatively new, and the long-term health effects of secondhand vaping are still under research.

-But what do the existing studies say?
+But what do the existing studies say about second hand vape exposure?

 You could inhale high levels of nicotine when exposed to secondhand vape smoke.
 In fact, the nicotine exposure levels via aerosols could be similar to that of secondhand cigarette smoke.